goonerlagoon/Programming-Notes/README.md

 Events in JS are exactly what they sound like: an action that happens to an element(s) on a page or in the browser environment.
 Examples include "clicks", "mouseovers", "keypresses", browser reloading etc.

-Javascript listens for and reacts to these events, and there are three primary ways to go about this:
+Javascript listens for these actions and reacts based on the "event listeners" set on each element.
+There are three primary ways to go about adding event listeners:

  * you can attach functions’ attributes directly on your HTML elements
  ![image](https://user-images.githubusercontent.com/92711276/186788358-66b95d5b-9d48-42ee-bd44-f8406752291d.png)